Marriage Preparation

 In recent years, the Church has invited parishes throughout the world to adopt what she calls the Marriage Catechumenate.

 The Church now proposes a similar journey for engaged couples preparing to enter the vocation of marriage.
+However, this discernment involves not just God and a person; it involves God and a couple.
+Through prayer, formation, accompaniment, and discernment, a couple prepares together to enter this new stage of life.

 The goal is not simply to teach information about marriage.
-The goal is to help couples grow in faith, discern God's will, and prepare for the realities of married life.
+The goal is to help couples grow in faith, discern God's will, and prepare for the realities of married life:

 The Marriage Catechumenate is the Church's way of helping couples prepare not only for a wedding day, but for a lifetime of marriage.